gitcoinco/grants-stack/packages/graph/round/docs/HandlingUpgrades.md

 Let's assume we are updating `QuadraticFundingVotingStrategyImplementation`

 **PreRequisites**
-1. Ensure the `QuadraticFundingVotingStrategyImplementation` contract changes are done and abi is genered from `packages/contract`
+1. Ensure the `QuadraticFundingVotingStrategyImplementation` contract changes are done and abi is genered from `contract`

 **Update schema.graphql**
 1. Make changes to the schema.graphql (if applicable) BUT this would mean the old handlers would need to be updated with logic on how to populate the new enitity / new property of an enitity